Huskies vs. Aztecs: National Championship Betting Trends, Record ATS, Home/Road Splits

 UConn vs San Diego State Betting Records & Stats

-- The Huskies have a 23-9-0 record against the spread this season.
+- So far this season, the Huskies have compiled a 23-9-0 record against the spread.

 - This season, UConn has won 10 of its 11 games, or 90.9%, when favored by at least -375 on the moneyline.